mettamatt/gSheet-AI-Export/README.md

 3. **Exporting Data:**
     - Once the custom menu appears, click on `Export Tools > Export for AI (JSON)` to export the spreadsheet data and formulas as a JSON file.
-    - A dialog will appear with a link to the JSON file saved in your Google Drive.
+    - The script will generate a downloadable JSON file for immediate download.

 ### Integration with Existing Apps Script
 If your Google Sheet already has Apps Script code: